cbworden/shake-doc/shakemap_applications.rst

 Similarly, a report by the National Science and Technology Council `Subcommittee on Disaster Reduction* <www.sdr.gov>`_ (`Grand Challenges for Disaster Reduction: Priority Interagency Earthquake Implementation Actions <www.sdr.gov/docs/185820_Earthquake_FINAL.pdf>`_) describes *Grand Challenge 1*:
 "Provide hazard and disaster information where and when it is needed. [...]
 Expand the Advanced National Seismic System to improve seismic monitoring and deliver rapid, robust earthquake information products; For all urban areas with moderate to high seismic risk, produce ShakeMaps that show the variation of shaking intensity within minutes after an earthquake based on near real time data transmission from densely spaced seismic networks."

-.. sidebar:: USE CASE #1

-  “Thought you might like to see the [Division of Safety of Dams] ShakeCast message for the recent Napa [Aug, 2014] Earthquake.
-We have since divided the 1250 dams into three fragility classes (called levels of concern).
-The message provides explicit instructions on what action to take for each dam and transmits owner contact information.
-The message was received in my inbox 16 minutes after the earthquake, which was about 10 minutes after the ShakeMap version 1 was released.
-The technology has become very well accepted by the field inspectors.
-Thanks for such a great product.”
-W. A. Fraser, C.E.G., Chief, Geology Branch, CA Division of Safety of Dams, Sacramento, CA.

-One of the first examples of the use of ShakeMap for emergency management and response was the the magnitude 7.1 Hector Mine earthquake of October 16, 1999 (see :num:`Figure #hector-mine-shakemap`).
+One of the earliest examples of the use of ShakeMap for emergency management and response was the the magnitude 7.1 Hector Mine earthquake of October 16, 1999 (see :num:`Figure #hector-mine-shakemap`).
 This event provides an important lesson in the use of ShakeMap to assess the scope of the event and to determine the level of mobilization necessary.